 Contact Dean Lawson, Program Director

-Your Champlain Game Programming education will provide you with great depth in the specific skills that will give you the most flexibility in a changeable industry.
-Because you'll follow an in-depth curriculum in the Game Programming major starting in your first semester, you'll be qualified sooner for internships.
+Your Champlain Game Programming education will provide you with great depth of knowledge and skills that will give you flexibility in an ever-changing industry.
+Because you begin taking Game Programming classes starting in your first semester, you'll be qualified sooner for internships than students at other similar programs.

 Additionally, students can apply for paid internship positions at Champlain College's Emergent Media Center (EMC).
 At the EMC, you can be part of a team that uses game technologies and emergent media to integrate art and code with cultural awareness, creativity, and communication on real-world projects.